Valley of the Dolls (film): Deviations from novel

-The ending to the film was changed dramatically from the novel.
-In the film, Anne and Lyon never marry and do not have a child together.
-Rather, she leaves Lyon and returns to Lawrenceville, which is described as the one place she found real happiness.
+The ending to the film was also changed dramatically from the novel.
+Original screenwriter Harlan Ellison had originally kept the more downbeat ending, where Anne and Lyon are married with a child.
+Anne is dependent on the "dolls" to numb herself from the pain of Lyon's affairs.
+However, through the Deutsch and Kingsley rewrites, the ending is changed to Anne leaving Lyon and her job to return to Lawrenceville, described as the one place she found real happiness.
 Lyon later visits her to propose but she refuses.
-These last-minute changes in the script, so out of keeping with Anne's established character (well-known to millions of readers), prompted original screenwriter Harlan Ellison, who wanted to keep the original downbeat ending, to remove his name and credit from the film.
+These changes, so out of keeping with Anne's established character (well known to millions of readers), prompted Ellison to remove his name and credit from the film.